Skip to content

 How: The existing test suite should pass, and add a new test that verifies 429 responses after 100 requests/minute

-Press Shift+Tab to toggle plan mode.
-In plan mode, Claude analyzes the codebase and creates a plan before making any changes.
+Press Shift+Tab to cycle permission modes until you reach Plan Mode (the cycle is normal then Auto-Accept then Plan; a Delegate mode is added when an agent team is active).
+In Plan Mode, Claude analyzes the codebase and creates a plan before making any changes.
 This is essential for:

 • Changes spanning more than three files